ITSM

 3. Keep detailed documentation

 Document every step: audit plans, test procedures, evidence collected, and final reports.
-Good records make it easy to justify findings, demonstrate compliance, and speed up future audits.
+Good records make it easy to justify findings, demonstrate standards adherence, and speed up future audits.

 4. Select the right software

 Choose tools that make the audit process smoother and more accurate.
-Dedicated IT audit software can help organize tasks and evidence, but you may also want to consider an IT Asset Management solution (like InvGate Asset Management) to maintain a reliable inventory and up-to-date asset data, which is the foundation of any audit.
+Dedicated IT audit software helps organize tasks and evidence.
+An IT Asset Management solution like InvGate Asset Management keeps the inventory and asset data your audit relies on accurate and up to date.

 5. Follow up on recommendations